-The recoverable amount for the fiscal 2016 impairment of the remaining restaurants (two Jack Astor's restaurants) (2015 - one Alice Fazooli's/Scaddabush and two Signature restaurants) was based on value-in-use, which was estimated using a discounted cash flow model.
-Significant assumptions used in the model include the estimate of cash flows and a discount rate of 13% (fiscal 2015 - 18%).
-Management has performed sensitivity testing on the estimates and determined that a reasonable change in assumptions would not result in a material change in the impairment of the property and equipment.
+In fiscal 2016, the company recorded an impairment loss of \$1,295,000 in respect of one Signature restaurant and two Jack Astor's restaurants.
+The recoverable amount for two Jack Astor's restaurants was based on value-in-use using a discounted cash flow model.
+Significant assumptions used in these models include the estimate of cash flows and a discount rate of 13%.
+Management has performed sensitivity testing on the estimates and determined that a reasonable change in the estimates would not result in a material change in the impairment of the property and equipment.